Who & What I Am

 3. The Top Ten Secrets To Baking Good Gluten-Free Bread (edited to reflect my new techniques for making gluten free bread from Gluten Free on a Shoestring Bakes Bread):

 There’s plenty more where that came from.
-Don’t forget about that Recipe Index!
+Don’t forget about that Gluten Free Recipe Index!
 It’s worth the price of admission alone.

-Oh, and so you never miss another new recipe, sign up for my Newsletter & Blog Updates.
+Oh, and so you never miss another new recipe, sign up to receive my Emails.
 It’s our favorite price (free) and you can easily unsubscribe any time.
 I’m really glad you’re here.
 Let’s get started!